Academy

 Year 7 intake – September 2025

-Applications for September’s Year 7 intake should be made online between 1st September and 31st October via the Local Authority website www.lancashire.gov.uk/schools.
+Applications for September’s Year 7 intake should be made via your home Local Authority.
+Lancashire residents should apply online between 1st September and 31st October via the Local Authority website www.lancashire.gov.uk/schools.

 A supplementary form must be completed for all applications wishing to be considered for a place at this school on faith criteria.